dynamoose/dynamoose/docs/api/Schema.md

 | Number  | True        | N             | False                 |                                                                                                     |
 | Date    | True        | N             | True                  | Will be stored in DynamoDB as milliseconds since Jan 1 1970, and converted to/from a Date instance. |

+If you use a set you will define the type surrounded by brackets.
+For example a String Set would be defined as a type of `[String]`.
+Set's are different from Array's since they require each item in the Set be unique.
+If you use a Set, it will use the underlying JavaScript Set instance as opposed to an Array.

 ## Attribute Settings

 ### default: value | function | async function